A Blooming Hill Vineyard

 November – Thanksgiving is the BIG wine weekend at the end of the year.
 We have music and a spread of fabulous hors d'oeuvres and cakes in our big room.
 A fire in the fireplace and live music fills out the weekend.
 Christmas trees available for $10 with your wine purchase.

 December – Season of warmth and joy.
 Help us light our Chanukah Menorah and enjoy our Christmas decorations.
 Take pictures of your kids in our Antique Horse Buggy.

 These are ageless wines you can drink right now - or savor in years to come.

-I have to brag about Jim a little bit!
-His wonderful 2008 Pinot noir just got a really nice review from Burghound, the bible for Burgundy and Pinot noir and 89 points!
+2008 Pinot Noir Reserve – Our first star!
+This vintage was spectacular all across the Willamette Valley and ours is right up there in the firmament having won four awards.
+This wonderful 2008 Pinot noir got a really nice review from Burghound, the bible for Burgundy and Pinot noir and 89 points!
 If you are interested in widening your knowledge of those wines, look at this publication if you don't already: www.burghound.com.
 Since only subscribers see the reviews, I am quoting it right here:

 "A very pretty nose combines notes of red cherry, raspberry and a hint of cranberry that marry into nicely rich and round middle weight flavors that possess good mid-palate concentration with fine volume on the balanced if mildly somber finish that avoids any hint of austerity.
 This well-made effort is not especially refined but it offers fine depth."